sparcs-unipd/CLAB-datalogger-receiver/docs/development.md

 ## Upgrading version

 To update the version, `bumpver` is used
-(it is installed with the dev dependencies).
+(installed with the dev dependencies).

 ```console
 # 0.1.0 -> 1.0.0